FAQ

 5. SpaceBeams paints can actually glow for a very long time (up to 24 hours), but after the first few hours the glow will be more subtle (the length of time for the glow to become more subtle will vary depending on how thick and how well charged up it was).
 So after a few hours, when the glow is more subtle, if you're coming from a bright area and your eyes have not yet adjusted to the darkness, it may not be as easy to tell if it is still glowing because your eyes have not adjusted to the darkness.
 So, as simple as it sounds, always wait a minute or two to allow your eyes to adjust to the dark.

-6. Painting on a lighter background color, or using a white undercoat, can make a difference to the appearance of the glow.
+6. Painting on a lighter background colour, or using a white undercoat, can make a difference to the appearance of the glow.
 A dark background may dull the glow a bit.
-However, if your application is a decent thickness (3+mm), this shouldn’t be an issue.
+However, if your application is a decent thickness (3+mm), this shouldn't be an issue.
 Although a white undercoat may still be beneficial in some situations.

 UV light is far superior to other light sources at charging glow in the dark paints.
 If where you have painted is not near a well lit area from natural sun light, you may need to manually charge up the paint using a UV flashlight.
 A UV flashlight will actually improve the glow effect in most situations.
 Pointing the UV flashlight's beam directly on the painted area for 15-30 seconds should provide a strong glow for many hours.